-Principle I: In order to promote patient well-being, the diagnostic medical sonographer shall:
+Principle I: To promote patient well-being, diagnostic medical sonographers shall:

-- A. Provide information to the patient about the purpose of the sonography procedure and respond to the patient's questions and concerns. - B. Respect the patient's autonomy and the right to refuse the procedure. - C. Recognize the patient's individuality and provide care in a non-judgmental and non- discriminatory manner. - D. Promote the privacy, dignity and comfort of the patient by thoroughly explaining the examination, patient positioning and implementing proper draping techniques. - E. Maintain confidentiality of acquired patient information, and follow national patient privacy regulations as required by the "Health Insurance Portability and Accountability Act of 1996 (HIPAA)." - F. Promote patient safety during the provision of sonography procedures and while the patient is in the care of the diagnostic medical sonographer.
+- A. Provide information to the patient about role, credentials, and expertise. - B. Provide information to the patient about the purpose of the sonography examination, procedure, or associated task within the scope of practice. - C. Respond to the patient's questions, concerns, and expectations about the sonography examination, procedure, or associated task according to the scope of practice. - D. Ensure patient safety when the patient is in the sonographer's care. - E. Respect the patient's autonomy and the right to refuse the examination, procedure, or associated task. - F. Recognize the patient's individuality and provide care in a non-judgmental, non-discriminatory, and equitable manner. - G. Promote the patient's privacy, dignity, and well-being to ensure the highest level of patient care. - H. Maintain confidentiality of acquired patient information per national patient privacy regulations and facility protocols and policies.